docsforadobe/premiere-plugin-guide/docs/recorders/getting-started.rst

 Standard Parameters
 ================================================================================

-This structure is sent from Premiere to the plug-in with every selector.
+This structure is sent from Premiere to the plugin with every selector.

 .. code-block:: cpp